jamesoddy8/jamesoddy8/README.md

 #### Excellent communicator

-During my time working in public relations and marketing, I liased with clients, journalists and the general public on a daily basis.
+During my time working in public relations and marketing, I liaised with clients, journalists and the general public on a daily basis.
 Since then I have continued to further develop and refine both my verbal and written communication skills for software development through daily pairing and working in teams to complete projects.

 #### Great team player